-If you wish to communicate with me about steam trains, railway art and related jigsaw puzzles, please email David, at : email@example.com
+If you wish to communicate with me about steam trains, railway art or related jigsaw puzzles, please email David, at : email@example.com

 Saturday, 23 October 2010